DLorenzoLaguno17/The-Cliffborn-Islands/docs/README.md

 * D - Move right

-* H - Throw the hook
+* O - Throw the hook

-* O - Attack with the sword
+* P - Attack with the sword

 * Spacebar - Jump.